maxray/cb500/src/posts/cb500-tank-prep.md

 ### Unleash the flap disk (again)

 I didn't have paint stripper strong enough to touch the cellulose job that had been done by the previous owner so I got busy with the angle grinder and got down to metal fairly quickly.
-What became apparant was that the tank was more like a walnut than I expected with little dents all over.
+What became apparent was that the tank was more like a walnut than I expected with little dents all over.

 ![The tank - stage 2](/images/tank-2.JPG "The tank - stage 2")